-1. Is the mask mandatory in the Canary Islands?
+1. Is a mask mandatory in the Canary Islands?

-The mask is only mandatory for people over 6 years old who access to health centers, pharmacies and public transport.
+A mask is only mandatory for people over the age of 6 when accessing social healthcare centres, pharmacies and public transport.

 2. Must I have a test before I leave the Canary Islands?